olofmogren/biomedical-ner-data-swedish/README.md

 Data comes from Swedish Wikipedia, Läkartidningen, and 1177.se.

+## Information

+### Authors

+* Simon Almgren, simonwalmgren@gmail.com
+* Sean Pavlov, sean.pavlov@gmail.com
+* Olof Mogren, olof@mogren.one

+Chalmers University of Techbology

+### Citing this work

+To cite this work, use the following:

+@inproceedings{almgrenpavlovmogren2016bioner,
+ title="Named Entity Recognition in Swedish Medical Journals with Deep Bidirectional Character-Based LSTMs", author="Simon Almgren, Sean Pavlov, Olof Mogren", booktitle="Proceedings of the Fifth Workshop on Building and Evaluating Resources for Biomedical Text Mining (BioTxtM 2016)", pages="1", year="2016"
+}

+### License

+This work is shared under the Attribution-ShareAlike 4.0 International license.
+See http://creativecommons.org/licenses/by-sa/4.0/ for details.

 ## Swedish Wikipedia

   Pages were downloaded and then automatically annotated by finding